 The Mighty Siebenburgen

-The most staggering example of lasting Saxon history in South Transylvania are the Siebenburgen—the seven fortress cities they built to protect themselves and their small towns.
+The most staggering example of lasting Saxon history in South Transylvania is the Siebenburgen—the seven fortress cities they built to protect themselves and their small towns.
 You’ll see hundreds of well-preserved Saxon towns and villages here, built between the 13th and the 15th centuries, none more spectacular than their fortified churches, built to protect small peasant villages.
 We’ll learn about a few of them, which constitute some of the prettiest scenes in the country.

 It’s worth noting that almost every town big or small in this area has a Romanian name, a German name and a Hungarian name.
 Even Transylvania itself is called Transilvania, Siebenburgen and Erdely in those three languages, respectively.